Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 Your Post Breast Surgery Bra Cup Size cannot be guaranteed as bra manufacturers vary considerably in bra design and cup sizing.
 Patients can also lose or gain weight which affects their final bra cup size.

-During your consultation, Dr Craig and his team will help you choose the perfect implant size and shape for you to reach your cosmetic goals.
+During your consultation, Dr Craig and his team will help you choose the implant size and shape for you to reach your cosmetic goals.

 DOWNLOAD GUIDE